 Once you are consistently creating content, it’s time for the next step: building your email list.

-Growing and engaging with an email list is your most significant asset in building your online business.
+Growing and engaging with an email list is your most significant asset in building a successful online business.

 You own your list and nothing, other than the Internet crashing or the world ending (basically the same thing), can keep you from sending emails to your list.